Car Insurance Rate Increases with a Speeding Ticket in 2026

 What is the cheapest car insurance company after a speeding ticket?

-Yes, your first speeding ticket will increase your insurance rates by around 23%.
+Your first speeding ticket will increase your insurance rates by around 24%.
 However, multiple tickets cause rates to increase much more.
-Drivers with two tickets pay 67% more for full coverage.
-And those with three tickets pay twice as much as people with a clean record.
+Drivers with two tickets pay 45% more for full coverage.
+And those with three tickets pay 60% more than people with a clean record.

 Most drivers can expect their rates to go up for three to four years after a speeding ticket.
-Your penalty usually decreases in the third year.
-Most insurance companies will offer you normal rates by the fourth year.
+Rates usually start to go down in the third year.
+Most of the time, your rates will go back to normal by the fourth year.

 Methodology

 To compare the effects of a single speeding ticket on car insurance rates, ValuePenguin gathered quotes from every ZIP code across the United States.
-Rates are for a 30-year-old man with good credit who drives a 2015 Honda Civic EX.
+Rates are for a 30-year-old man with good credit who owns a 2018 Honda Civic EX.

 Quotes are based on a full coverage policy with comprehensive and collision coverage.